 A current challenge in studying the effects of disturbance is in finding informative ways to describe and measure them, and to date the question of whether a source of disturbance is likely to result in effects at the population level can be difficult to answer.
 Responses to disturbance may range from slight differences in surfacing and breathing rates to active avoidance of an area.
-Even if the disturbance causes immediate death, carcasses are rarely recovered.
-(Regardless of the cause of death, only 6% of killer whale carcasses are recovered, unpublished data CRP-DFO).
+Even if the disturbance causes immediate death, carcasses are rarely recovered (regardless of the cause of death, only 6% of Killer Whale carcasses are recovered, DFO-CRP unpublished data).
 As well, animals may show no obvious behavioural responses to disturbance, yet still be negatively affected.
-For example, Todd et al. (1996) found that humpback whales remained in the vicinity of underwater explosions, and showed no obvious behavioural responses to them.
+For example, Todd et al. (1996) found that Humpback Whales remained in the vicinity of underwater explosions, and showed no obvious behavioural responses to them.
 However they experienced significantly higher entanglement rates during this time, and necropsies of two whales that drowned in nets revealed acoustic trauma (Ketten et al. 1993).
 Thus a lack of a measurable behavioural response to a stimulus does not necessarily imply the disturbance does not have negative consequences.
 A parallel may exist with humans, since people exposed to chronic noise lose their hearing more quickly than those that are not exposed to chronic noise.
 The consequences of hearing loss for cetaceans are likely fatal.

 Measures for changes in behaviour may also not be subtle enough to detect disturbance.
-Whitehead (2003) re-analyzed data that were reported to show that sperm whales did not show behavioural responses to surveys using high-intensity sound.
-He segregated the responses according to whale density in the area and found that contrary to earlier conclusions, when whale density was low, sperm whales avoided seismic activity.
+Whitehead (2003) re-analyzed data that were reported to indicate that Sperm Whales did not show behavioural responses to surveys using high-intensity sound.
+He segregated the responses according to whale density in the area and found that contrary to earlier conclusions, when whale density was low, Sperm Whales avoided seismic activity.
 When densities were high, whales remained in the vicinity.
 He suggested that whales may have been reluctant to leave a rich feeding area despite the disturbance.

-Whale Watching
+Whale watching

-Commercial whale watching has grown dramatically in British Columbia, with just a few boats carrying less than 1,000 passengers per year in the late 1970s and early 1980s to 80 boats carrying half a million passengers per year in 1998 (Osborne 1991, Baird 2002, Osborne et al. 2003).
-Whale watchers tend to target resident killer whales in their most predictable locations, Haro Strait and Johnstone Strait.
-In the summer, an average of 19-22 boats have been observed near southern resident killer whales in Haro Strait, commonly from 9 am to 9 pm (Osborne et al. 2003) although some begin as early as 6 am (personal communication David Bain, February 2005).
-These include privately owned kayaks, sailboats and powerboats as well as commercial whale watch vessels.
-While the benefits of public education and increased awareness that can be achieved through guided whale watching are well established, concern over the effects of whale watching on killer whales has grown with the industry itself.
-This concern has prompted the development of industry initiated watching guidelines and has resulted in studies that have attempted to measure responses of the whales to such focused attention (Kruse 1991, Williams et al. 2002a, b), as well as the behaviour of boaters around whales (Jelinski et al. 2002).
+Commercial whale watching has grown dramatically in BC, with just a few boats carrying less than 1,000 passengers per year in the late 1970s and early 1980s to 80 boats carrying half a million passengers per year in 1998 (Osborne 1991; Baird 2002; Osborne et al. 2003).
+In 2015, there were 93 active commercial whale watching vessels in the Salish Sea alone (Seely et al. 2017).
+Whale watchers tend to focus on Resident Killer Whales in their most predictable locations, Haro Strait and Johnstone Strait.
+Vessels in the vicinity of whales include privately owned kayaks, sailboats and powerboats as well as commercial whale watch vessels.
+While the benefits of public education and increased awareness that can be achieved through guided whale watching are well established, concern over the effects of whale watching on Killer Whales has grown with the industry itself.
+This concern has prompted the development of industry initiated viewing guidelines and has resulted in studies that have attempted to measure responses of the whales to such focused attention (e.g. Kruse 1991; Williams et al. 2002a; b; Williams et al. 2014), as well as the behaviour of boaters around whales (e.g. Jelinski et al. 2002).
 Whale watching activities have the potential to disturb marine mammals through both the physical presence and activity of boats, as well as the increased underwater noise levels boat engines generate.